Networkcaretaker/garden_app/.docs/ai-notes.md

       "title": "Client Testimonials"
     }

 Task 2.
 Add testimonial data to projects
-In this task I now want to take the imageGroup ID's in the project testimonial and add the image data like so:
+In this task I now want to lookup the imageGroup ID from the project imageGroups and add the image data to the testimonial section.
+I would like the setting json to then look like this:

 "testimonials": {
       "clients": [